mshakya/metamer/README.md

 ### 1.1.1 Setup the config file.

 Set what tool to use for generating MinHash distance in `mash_tool`.
 Right now, `metamer` only have one option and that is to use `mash`.
-Also, set the path to output folder in `out_dir`.
+Also, set the path to output folder in `out_folder`.
 All the outputs and intermediate files will be written in this folder.

 ```
 [DEFAULT]

 mash_tool = mash
 # directory where all files are copied and kept
-out_dir = tests/test_run
+out_folder = tests/test_run
+# folder with input data (paired raw reads and fasta genomes)
-fq_folder = tests/data/fqs
+in_folder = tests/data/fqs

 ```

 These are the parameters specific to `luigi`.
+Change log level to `DEBUG` if reporting an error.

 ```

 [core]
-log_level:DEBUG
-# default-scheduler-port:8080
+log_level:ERROR
 scheduler_url:http://localhost:8082/

 ```

 Following parameters are running for Quality control using FaQCs.
+Please update the parameters if needed.

 ```